 When I was eleven or twelve, my Spanish grandfather told me that the submarine was invented in Barcelona.
 I had my doubts: My grandfather was always something of a dreamer.
-In the evenings, after returning from running his small, paper-bag factory, he would lock himself in his room and write un-filmable screenplays for spaghetti westerns.
+In the evenings, after returning from running his small factory, which manufactured paper bags, he would lock himself in his room and write un-filmable screenplays for spaghetti westerns.
 He was convinced that all the good things in life could be done better in Barcelona.
 I was sure that the submarine, like everything else, was first made in America.
 I later discovered that my grandfather was mostly right.
 As a kind of homage to him, to Barcelona, and to utopia-minded scientists and inventors everywhere, I wrote Monturiol’s Dream: The Extraordinary Story of the Submarine Inventor Who Wanted to Save the World.